Naval Group: The development and continuation of the DCNS group

 In 2007, DCN acquired the French naval activities branch of Thales, Armaris, a former subsidiary that was equally shared between DCN and Thales, and MOPA2, the company in charge of the project to build a second aircraft carrier.
 To stress its new identity, the resulting group was named DCNS.
 Thales acquired a 25% stake in the group's capital.
 In 2011, Thales increased its share of DCNS' capital to 35%.

 Construction of the stealthy multi-function frigates (FREMM) started in 2007.
 In 2008, an aerial drone landed on the deck of a frigate at sea for the first time in history.
 In 2013, the group set up DCNS Research to promote its research activities.
 DCNS India, today Naval Group India was founded in 2008, thanks to two contracts signed in 2005 and 2008 for the delivery of six conventional Scorpène-class submarines.
 Similarly, in 2013, a submarine construction site was opened in Brazil.
-The group created the DCNS University in 2013 to deliver internal and external training.On 28 June 2017, DCNS changed its name to Naval Group.
+The group created the DCNS University in 2013 to deliver internal and external training.

 On 28 June 2017, DCNS changed its name to Naval Group.